 Investigation: Each project begins with a conversation, as the client and designer get to know each other, communicate the scope of the project, and find a common language.
-My goal is to understand the client’s needs, wants, taste, and budget, while conveying the constraints given by the house, lot, zoning, and historic character of the property.
+Our goal is to understand the client’s needs, wants, taste, and budget, while conveying the constraints given by the house, lot, zoning, and historic character of the property.

 Documentation: For every project, the existing conditions must be recorded, measured, and drawn.
-A small project might be able to be hand-drawn, but for most I use a CAD program, as it helps visualize the potentials as the design process moves along.
+A small project might be able to be hand-drawn, but for most we use a CAD program, as it helps visualize the potentials as the design process moves along.

-Programming: This stage is about function – what does the new or reconfigured space need to do?
+Conversation: This stage is about function – what does the new or reconfigured space need to do?
 Is there some way to use the existing structure in a new way?
 Would changing the function of one room or another make the entire house flow better, feel better, live better?
-By charting out what functions are needed, then I can be sure we’re only adding the square footage that is absolutely necessary and using the original space to its full potential.
+By charting out what functions are needed, then we can be sure we’re only adding the square footage that is absolutely necessary and using the original space to its full potential.

 Schematic Design: Pencil meets paper during this stage.
 With a good sense of what functions are needed in the final building, we can start envisioning how the spaces fit together, how a roof will cover it, where windows will be.
 Trace paper and multiple ideas get batted around the kitchen table until a vision solidifies.

-Design Development: We might know generally how the pieces fit together before beginning this stage, but this is where I start to work through the details.
+Design Development: We might know generally how the pieces fit together before beginning this stage, but this is where we start to work through the details.
 Where would built-ins really enhance a room?
 Where did we want to tuck that new coffee bar area into the kitchen?
 How big should the window be over the new clawfoot tub?
 By the end of this stage, there is a computer model that we can spin around and walk through, looking at how the screened porch sits on the back of the house or how the foyer will feel once the hall is opened up again.

 Permit Drawings: In order to do a construction project within the city, you must have a building permit.
 The requirements for these drawings are less detailed than a full construction set (they don’t really care what sort of stove you’ll be installing, for example) but do involve working out some of the finer points of construction.
 On some projects, this can be a good stopping place.